sosialistaflokkurinn/ekklesia/docs/status/CLOUDFLARE_SETUP_PLAN.md

 DOMAIN="si-xj.org"
 ```

-**Questions**:
+**✅ VERIFIED (Oct 12, 2025)**:
-1. Was this a test domain?
+1. si-xj.org IS on Cloudflare (nameservers: bristol.ns.cloudflare.com, jakub.ns.cloudflare.com)
-2. Is it still owned by Samstaða?
+2. Appears to be test/legacy domain (no longer primary)
-3. Can we check its current DNS records?
+3. May have existing Cloudflare account we can reuse

 **Investigation Command**:
 ```bash